-Verena Holmes joined the Institution as the first female Member in 1924 representing a welcome breakthrough for equal rights in early 20th century Britain, and a significant moment in the Institution's history.
+Verena Holmes joined the Institution as the first female member in 1924 representing a welcome breakthrough for equal rights in early 20th century Britain, and a significant moment in the Institution's history.

-Previously known as the Equality and Diversity Award, it is intended to recognise those individuals who have achieved by undertaking a unique challenge or experience, perhaps to benefit people from groups with different needs, or with a past record of disadvantage or low participation.
+Previously known as the Equality and Diversity Award, the award is intended to recognise those individuals who have achieved by undertaking a unique challenge or experience, perhaps to benefit people from groups with different needs, or with a past record of disadvantage or low participation.
 They have stretched the normal boundaries of expectation for the benefit of the wider society.
 Embarking upon this approach often requires persistence and courage, which may also be attributes demonstrated by candidates for this award.

-Closing date: 31 March 2020
+Closing date: 31 March 2021.